stratapp/stratapp-website/_posts/2019-06-25-how-to-run-a-company-with-almost-no-rules.md

   and running #stratapp.'
 author: Ash Richardson
 banner_image: "/uploads/TED-Talks-for-Small-Business-and-Entrepreneurs.jpg"
-slug: how to run a company with no rules by Ricardo Semler
+slug: how to run a company with no rules by ricardo semler

 ---
 ## Ricardo Semler shot to fame with his book Maverick, an inspiring fresh take on org design / enagement